isomerpages/imda-codesg/_code-for-fun/About.md

 ![Students learning how to code](/images/cff/codeforfun1.jpg)

 The Code For Fun Enrichment Programme (offered jointly by IMDA and MOE) is offered to all MOE primary and secondary schools.
-Students learn computational thinking and coding concepts though engaging hands-on experiences, robotic kits and/or microcontrollers.
+Students learn computational thinking and coding concepts through engaging hands-on experiences, robotic kits and/or microcontrollers.

 Click [here](/stories/#codeforfun) to view the media coverage.